-You must satisfy a deductible before the Plan begins to pay benefits.
+You must satisfy a deductible, except for Type A services, before the Plan begins to pay benefits.

 You share the cost of covered services and supplies by paying a portion of certain expenses (your payment percentage).

 If your out-of-network provider charges more than the Recognized Charge, you will be responsible for any expenses incurred above the Recognized Charge.
 The Recognized Charge is the maximum amount Aetna will pay for a covered expense from an out-of-network provider.